 SEAACA’s Care Center is closed to members of the public.
 Modifications in operations have been implemented to reduce the spread of coronavirus (COVID-19).
-SEAACA’s Outdoor Licensing Services are now available Tuesday-Friday from 10:00am - 4:00pm and Saturday 9:00am - 3:00pm
+SEAACA’s Licensing Services are now available Tuesday-Friday from 10:00am - 4:00pm and Saturday 9:00am - 3:00pm

 The Southeast Area Animal Control Authority (SEAACA) conducts yearly door-to-door canvasses of neighborhoods in the cities of Buena Park, La Palma, Bellflower, Lakewood, South Gate and other cities as assigned to ensure that all dogs have a current license and rabies vaccination.